clinaresl/cspmux/README.md

 # Introduction #

-`cspmux` is a constraint satsifaction (CSP) solver based on binary mutex.
+`cspmux` is a constraint satsifaction (CSP) solver based on binary mutexes.
 It is implemented in C++ and distributed as a library.

 `cspmux` defines a *Constraint Satisfaction Task* as a triplet *(X, D, M)* where: